athos/Postmortem/README.md

 ;=> [{:n 5, :i 2, :sum 1} {:n 5, :i 4, :sum 6} {:n 5, :i 5, :sum 10}]
 ```

-Postmortem also has its own set of transducer utilities.
+Postmortem also has its own set of utility transducers.
 The namespace
 `postmortem.xforms` provides several useful transducers to implement
 specific logging strategies.

-`take-last` is one of the most useful of those transducers.
+`take-last` is one of the most useful transducer of those.
 `(take-last <n>)` just logs the last `<n>` items, which only
-requires a fixed-size buffer (rather than one with indefinite size)
+requires a fixed-size buffer (rather than an indefinite-size one)
 to store the desired range of logs even when the logging operator is
-repeatedly called millions of times:
+repeatedly invoked millions of times:

 ```clojure
 (require '[postmortem.xforms :as xf])